imranhsayed/react-hooks/README.md

 > * Example components might perform some data fetching in `componentDidMount` and `componentDidUpdate`,
 > * However, the same `componentDidMount` method might also contain some unrelated logic that sets up event listeners, with cleanup performed in `componentWillUnmount`
 > * We can perform all operations in just one hook `useEffect()`, that we used to perform in three different lifecycle methods ComponentDidMount, ComponentWillUnmount and ComponentDidUpdate.
+> * For Example, we can perform all operations (effects) in one hook `useEffect()`, when we want an operation to be performed on every render.
+In classes we had to do the same operation in both ComponentDidMount and ComponentDidUpdate.

 * Sometimes its difficult to break components into smaller ones because the stateful logic is all over the place, making them difficult to test.